Wants to stop bailing on relationships

 Of course, baring your true feelings can be hard.
 Take it one step at a time.
 With the next person you date, you could tell her/him that you'd like to get to know her/him well before allowing the physical aspect of your relationship to bloom (well... in so many words).
 Sharing your needs and feelings from the get-go will help you weed out potential partners who aren't ready to be caring, sensitive, and supportive of your feelings.

 If none of this seems to help, perhaps there are more complex issues that you need to deal with.
 No one ever said that mastering one's sexuality is supposed to be easy!
-Talking with a counselor may help you identify the underlying reasons for your feelings, actions, and behavior, and working with someone can help get you closer to what you want.
+Talking with a counselor may help you identify the underlying reasons for your feelings, actions, and behavior, and can help get you closer to what you want.